mmbman/Katagiri/summaries.md

 ### [Karma: Twelve Chains of Causation](1980-07-01-Karma-Twelve-Chains-Of-Causation)
 #### July 1, 1980 Dharma Talk by Dainin Katagiri Roshi

 Katagiri Roshi completely explains the Twelve Links of Dependent Origination... presumably, but the audio is lost.
-However, there is some review of the topic in the following talks.
+However, there is substantial coverage of the topic in the following talks in this series.

 ---